wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

     }
 ```

-If RPC holder (Peer or Key exchange) is willing to fulfill request it must send the binary string with secret key
+If RPC holder (Peer or Key exchange) is willing to fulfill request it must answer with
-encrypted with Curve25519 Asymmetric Cipher as one item in `Arguments|list` alongside with
 next `ArgumentsKw|dict` payload:

 ```
     {
-        "pubkey": "32 bytes hex encoded string of peer Ed25519 Public Key", "nonce": "24 bytes hex encoded unique nonce used for exactly this one encryption of secret key", "keyid": "secret key id string",
+        "secret": "hex encoded string with secret key encrypted with Curve25519 Asymmetric Cipher", "pubkey": "32 bytes hex encoded string of peer Ed25519 Public Key", "nonce": "24 bytes hex encoded unique nonce used for exactly this one encryption of secret key", "keyid": "secret key id string",